 Burkhard has been fascinated by phages since the 1990s.
 During his time at the Medical University Hannover, Burkhard saw numerous patients with a long history of suffering from antibiotics failure or intolerance to antibiotics.
 After meeting a colleague from Georgia, Burkhard saw a chance to help patients with severe cases of bacterial infections.

 Since the late 1990s, Burkhard has been one of the very few physicians in Germany treating a small number of cases per year under the Helsinki declaration.
 His personal treatment expertise is highly relevant today and forms a basis for PhagoMed’s research and development program.
 Burkhard is currently the Head of the Trauma and Orthopedic surgery department at the Helios clinic Hildesheim as well as a co-founder of PhagoMed.
 Burkhard studied medicine at Hannover Medical School (MHH) as well as the Mayo Clinic in the US.
-He remains part of the teaching staff of Hannover Medical School.Director Business DevelopmentAlbina is an accomplished scientist with a longstanding background in drug discovery and Business Development who is passionate about generating and seeking out potentially new opportunities.
-Before joining PhagoMed in January, Albina worked for nine years at the Austrian biotech company AFFiRiS where she eventually was the Head of Business Development.
-Albina studied Biology, Genetics and Microbiology in Vienna and Zagreb (Croatia) and holds a PhD from the University of Vienna and a Postgraduate Degree in Project Management from the University of Salzburg Business School, Austria.Phage Research Lead
+He remains part of the teaching staff of Hannover Medical School.Director Business DevelopmentAlbina is a trained business developer with scientific background and more than 10 years of experience within biotech industry.
+Before joining PhagoMed in January, Albina was the Head of Business Development at the Austrian biotech company AFFiRiS where she was responsible for the development of new business opportunities and management of all business development activities.
+Albina studied Biology, Genetics and Microbiology in Vienna and Zagreb, Croatia, holds a PhD from the University of Vienna in microbiology and genetics and an university degree in Project Management from the University of Salzburg Business School, Austria.Phage Research Lead